Classical algorithms for estimating expectation values in linear-optical circuits: Abstract

 \section{Abstract}

-We present efficient classical algorithms to approximate expectation values and probability amplitudes in linear optical circuits.
-Specifically, our classical algorithm efficiently approximates the expectation values of observables in linear optical circuits for arbitrary product input states within an additive error under a mild condition.
-This result suggests that certain applications of linear optical circuits relying on expectation value estimation, such as photonic variational algorithms, may face challenges in achieving quantum advantage.
-In addition, the (marginal) output probabilities of boson sampling with arbitrary product input states can be efficiently approximated using our algorithm, implying that boson sampling can be efficiently simulated if its output probability distribution is polynomially sparse.
-Moreover, our method generalizes Gurvits's algorithm, originally designed to approximate the permanent, to also approximate the hafnian of complex symmetric matrices with an additive error.
-The algorithm also solves a molecular vibronic spectra problem for arbitrary product input states as precisely as boson samplers.
-Finally, our method extends to near-Clifford circuits, enabling the classical approximation of their expectation values of any observables and (marginal) output probabilities.
+We present a classical algorithm for approximating the expectation values of observables in linear-optical circuits with arbitrary product input states, achieving additive-error accuracy.
+This result indicates that current applications of photonic systems aimed at demonstrating practical quantum supremacy through expectation value estimation, such as photonic variational algorithms, may face challenges in attaining the computational advantage.
+It also implies the output probabilities of boson sampling with arbitrary product input states can be efficiently approximated by our method, resulting that boson sampling becomes efficiently simulable when its output probability distribution is polynomially sparse.
+We also develop an efficient classical algorithm for estimating transition amplitudes of arbitrary product states in linear-optical circuits.
+This provides additive-error approximation algorithms for matrix functions associated with linear-optical circuits, such as the (loop-)hafnian, which are of independent interest.
+As an application, it solves the generalized molecular vibronic spectra problem~(Oh et al., 2024), previously suggested as a candidate for practical quantum advantage.
+Finally, we extend our framework to near-Clifford circuits, enabling classical approximation of their expectation values.